Surfboards—how we love them. And we know you do too. Besides our loved ones, and beer, surfboards are the most important things in our lives.

-There are lots of CHEAP boardbags on the market with shitty zippers, you'll not be happy when your zipper breaks.
+There are lots of cheap boardbags on the market with shitty zippers, you won't be happy when your zipper breaks.

-Alright, you got one more option on a day bag and that is one made custom.
+Another option on a day boardbag is a custom custom made boardbag.
 A custom bag is made to your specifications and let's you customize it with your own style.

-If you get on a plane without a surfboard travel bag it'd be like flying without your underwear, actually it'd be more like flying naked.
+If you get on a plane without a surfboard travel bag it would be like flying without your underwear, actually it'd be more like flying naked.

 Travel surfboard cases can also double as a second suitcase while traveling and save you on baggage fees.

 Speaking of board fees, have you read our Airline Surfboard Fee Guide